-- question, they may nonetheless be able to use and weigh other elements sufficiently to be able to make a capacitous decision.35 - 39.
-It is particularly important here to be aware of the dangers of equating an irrational decision with the inability to make one - P may not agree with the advice of professionals, but that does not mean that Placks capacity to make a decision.36 - 40.
-Further, if a person is able to use and weigh the relevant information, the weight to be attached to that information in the decision making process is a matter for that person.
-37 This means you need to be very careful when assessing a person's capacity to make sure - as far as possible - that you are not conflating the way in which they apply their own values and outlook (which may be very different to yours) with a functional inability to use and weigh information.
-This means that, as much as possible, you need as part of your assessment - your conversation - with P, to glean an idea of their values and their life story as it relates to the decision in question. - 41.
-In some cases, it may be difficult to identify whether P is using a piece of relevant information but according it no weight, or failing to use the piece of information at all.
+- 43. Further, if a person is able to weigh the relevant information, the weight to be attached to that information in the decision making process is a matter for that person.
+44 This means you need to be very careful when assessing a person's capacity to make sure as far as possible that you are not conflating the way in which they apply their own values and outlook (which may be very different to yours) with a functional inability to weigh information.
+This means that, as much as possible, you need as part of your assessment your conversation with P, to glean an idea of their values and their life story as it relates to the decision in question. - 44.
+In some cases, it may be difficult to identify whether P is using a piece of relevant information but according it no weight or failing to use the piece of information at all.
 Psychiatric expertise may be of assistance in such cases, as it may explain whether P's ability to process information is impaired and if so, to what extent.